 And how many of us just assume that they are actually being taught sound doctrine during those 1-2 hours each Sunday?

 The Problem With Leaving It Up To The Church

 The stark reality is that many kids who grow up in church don’t leave home with much more understanding of Christianity than could be taught in a week of youth camp.

 One problem is that they learn random, individual stories in the Bible, but there is little to no emphasis on how they all fit together as part of one big picture.

 Think about it.
 In our typical Sunday school teaching style we pull out pieces of the Bible to highlight for kids, usually accompanied by a craft or other activity.

 But several years later, can they explain what Noah’s Ark, Joseph’s Coat of Many Colors, the Parting of the Red Sea, and David & Goliath have to do with Jesus, and why these are relevant to their faith today?

-The unintended message we send to children is that Jesus is just another story in the Bible.
+The unintended message we’re sending to children is that Jesus is just another story in the Bible.
 What’s worse, in some cases He can even be extracted from it and suspended as an individual piece.